MIRROR-AND-MIND/MIRROR-AND-MIND/README.md

 <li> same goes for limbus or pjm fans.. hii<3 </li>
 <li>I like sitting there and lookin pretty.. </li>
  <li>My limbus id is W230285077!
 I can't guarantee that I'll have the company you're looking for.. sorry</li>
-<li>i love many things! hellsing ultimate, onmyoji, transformers, mlp, visual novels, n+c, limbus company, and so on! </li>
+<li>i love many things! trigun, mononoke, hellsing ultimate, onmyoji, transformers, mlp, visual novels, n+c, limbus company, and so on! </li>
 </details>

 <sub>literally just orochi at heart, sorry</sub>